uwaseem/ChuckieNorrisieTwitterBot/README.md

 [![TS-Standard - Typescript Standard Style Guide](https://badgen.net/badge/code%20style/ts-standard/blue?icon=typescript)](https://github.com/toddbluhm/ts-standard)

 # Chuckie Norrisie Twitter Bot
+## **IMPORTANT UPDATE**
+The bot is not functioning at the moment as I need to sort out my Twitter API Access after Twitter made some changes to it.
+So don't bother making that bit work for now.

+---

 [@ChuckieNorrisie](https://twitter.com/ChuckieNorrisie) is a twitter bot that tweets random Chuck Norris jokes.

 This bot currently does 4 things: